AgenticIE: An Adaptive Agent for Information Extraction from Complex Regulatory Documents

-\textbf{KVP Task.} We test two prompt variants in English and German: (1) \textit{Baseline (T)}: an open-ended prompt with raw document text, no predefined schema.
-(2) \textit{Baseline (T+S)}: a more constrained prompt including predefined schema.
-Each is run in both text and vision modalities (rendered document images).
-See Appendix~\ref{app:baseline_prompts} for examples.

-\textbf{QA Task.} A unified prompt in English and German is used for both text and vision, asking the model to extract a concise answer, return a list if needed, or an empty string if not found.
-No (T)/(T+S) variants are used here, see~\ref{appendix:qa-baseline-vision-en}.
-Across all tasks, models are instructed to respond in the same language as the prompt, and to return valid JSON outputs for evaluation.
+\textbf{Prompt Design} For both the KIE and QA, we evaluate the baseline models in English and German across two modalities: text-only and vision (using document images).
+For KIE, we use a constrained prompt that includes a predefined schema with the entity types to guide the model's extraction.
+For the QA task, a unified prompt asks the model to extract a concise answer, return a list if needed, or an empty string if no information is found.
+Across all tasks, models are instructed to respond in the same language as the prompt and to return valid JSON for evaluation.
+For detailed prompt examples, please see Appendix~\ref{app:baseline_prompts} and~\ref{appendix:qa-baseline-vision-en}.

-We follow the same metrics and processing as our agentic system (Section~\ref{sec:experimental_setup}): OCR/text extraction, prompt execution, JSON repair, flattening of nested keys, and conversion to annotation rows.
-Scores are computed using JSON validity~\eqref{eq:json}, Key Match Ratio~\eqref{eq:keymatch}, and value accuracy (Exact Match, BLEU, ROUGE)~\eqref{eq:em}–\eqref{eq:rouge}.

-Nested structures like \textit{Declared Performance} use the recursive evaluation described in Appendix~\ref{appendix:kvp-eval-nested}.
-Per-key and per-document scores are averaged to compute macro-level results.
-Invalid completions and JSON failures are logged uniformly across baseline and agentic pipelines for comparability.